Aleodon: Skull

 Based on specimens found in Brazil, Aleodon was found to share the same general cranial morphology of Chiniquodontidae.
 Diagnostic features of Chiniquodontidae are zygomatic arches flaring laterally, angulation between the ventral edge of the maxillary zygomatic process and the anteroventral margin of the jugal, elongated pterygoid flanges that end in a thin projection, and a long secondary palate.
-When Aleodon was first characterized by Crompton, he noted the presence of a pineal foramen, however later specimens showed no evidence of a pineal foramen on the skull of Aleodon.
+When Aleodon was first described by Crompton, he noted the presence of a pineal foramen, though later specimens showed no evidence of a pineal foramen on this taxon's skull.
 Aleodon is also characterized by its relatively short snout.

-Geological/Paleoenvironmental Information
+Geological/Paleoenvironmental information

 Manda Formation (Tanzania)

 Specimens of Aleodon were first recovered from the Triassic Manda Beds of Tanzania by Parrington in the 1930s.
 The Manda Beds were first surveyed by Gordon M. Stockley from June to October 1930.
-There was further collection by Parrington and Nowack in the 1930s in which Aleodon brachyramphus was later described by Crompton.
-The collections showed that the Manda Beds contained fauna thecodontians, cynodonts, and dicynodonts, as well as a large amphibian and a rhynchosaur.
+There was further collection by Parrington and Nowack in the 1930s in which Aleodon brachyrhamphus was later described by Crompton.
+The collections showed that the Manda Beds contained fauna such as thecodontians, cynodonts, and dicynodonts, as well as a large amphibian and a rhynchosaur.
 The formation was described as being 2000 meters thick with purple to brown mudstones with grey sandstones in between.
-From 60 to 150 meters below the top of the formation reptile bones were found while most (65%) of specimens were found 1180 meters and 1310 meters below the surface.
+From 60 to 150 meters below the top of the formation, reptile bones were found while most (65%) of the specimens were found 1180 and 1310 meters below the surface.

 Omingonde Formation (Namibia)

 Fossil vertebrates in the Omingonde Formation of Namibia were first found and published by Keyser in 1973.
-Among the fossils he described amphibians, cynodonts and dicynodonts.
+Among the fossils, he described amphibians, cynodonts and dicynodonts.
 The cynodonts were initially represented by Cynognathus and herbivorous gomphodonts.
-After the discovery of Aleodon among other cynodont specimens such as Chiniquodon, Luangwa, and an unidentified traversodontid in 2009, the Omingonde Formation of Namibia is considered to possess the most diverse fauna of Middle Triassic cynodonts in the world.
+After the discovery of Aleodon among other cynodont specimens such as Chiniquodon, Luangwa, and an unidentified traversodontid in 2009, the Omingonde Formation is considered to possess the most diverse fauna of Middle Triassic cynodonts in the world.
 The discovery also provided researchers a definite link between two faunas in South America and East Africa.
-From this, the Omingonde formation was also considered the key in “reconstructing the biogeography of Southern Gondwana during the Middle Triassic”.
+From this, the Omingonde Formation was also considered the key in "reconstructing the biogeography of Southern Gondwana during the Middle Triassic".

 Rio Grande do Sul (Brazil)

-Most recently a new species of Aleodon (A. cromptoni) was found in the Rio Grande do Sul in southern Brazil.
+Most recently, a new species of Aleodon (A. cromptoni) was found in Rio Grande do Sul, southern Brazil.
 The specimens were first collected in 1988 by Daniel and Abraão Cargnin.